-The symptoms of lactose intolerance can occur after you’ve eaten or drunk something that contains lactose.
-Symptoms of lactose intolerance may include:
+The symptoms of lactose intolerance usually occur between 20 minutes and 2 hours after you’ve eaten or drunk something that contains lactose.
+Symptoms may include:

 - feeling bloated